Authentication¶

 Whenever in a request context, the

-currently logged-in user is available by calling Auth.get_logged_in_user()
+currently logged-in user is available by calling Auth.get_logged_in_user(),

-if the requesting user is not logged in.
+which will return None if the requesting user is not logged in.

 The auth system also registers a pre-request hook that stores the currently logged-in

-user in the special flask variable g
+user in the special flask variable g.

 Accessing the user in the templates¶